BrunoScheufler/aws-ecs-metadata-go/README.md

 This library allows you to retrieve the most recent metadata format available in your environment based on the environment variables Fargate will provide.
-This means, that using `GetTaskMetadata` you'll receie an empty interface which maps to either Version 3 or Version 4 of the Task Metadata struct.
+This means, that using `GetTaskMetadata` you'll receive an empty interface which maps to either Version 3 or Version 4 of the Task Metadata structure.

 ```go
 package main